patxu/ClimbAR/README.md

 ### Hold Recognition Classifier
 If you want to actually train your own classifier, here's what we did – YMMV.
-- Image Pre-Processing in Java: Simple Java class - run from terminal or IDE
-  - `javaImageProcessing`
 - OpenCV Python
   - Install with Homebrew
     - `brew tap homebrew/science`